 - Come in for dental checkups every 6 months

 - Avoid risk factors whenever possible

-HOWEVER, scientific studies of prevention have not yet established definitively that most of these steps can measurably and consistently reduce your risk or oral cancer.
-The exception is tobacco use – quitting will significantly reduce the your risk, especially over time.
+However, scientific studies of prevention have not yet established definitively that most of these steps can measurably and consistently reduce your risk.
+The exception is tobacco use – quitting will significantly reduce your risk, especially over time.